Freedom of religion in Slovakia: Government practices

 The Department of Church Affairs of the Ministry of Culture oversees relations between religious groups and the state and manages the distribution of state subsidies to religious groups and associations.
 The ministry may not legally intervene in the internal affairs of religious groups or direct their activities.

-The government allocates approximately 40 million euros ($48 million) per year in annual state subsidies to the 18 registered religious groups.
+The government allocates approximately 40 million euros ($ million) per year in annual state subsidies to the 18 registered religious groups.
 The basis for each allocation was the number of clergy each group had, and a large portion of each group's subsidy continued to be used for payment of the group's clergy.
 The Ministry of Culture's cultural grant program allocates money for the upkeep of religious monuments.

 Criticism

 Members of registered Christian churches have argued that stringent registration requirements limit religious freedom by preventing dissent within churches.
 Dissenting members stymied in attempts to reform official theological positions might normally split off to form their own church, but the difficulty in registering a new religion prevents such an action.

 Representatives of the Muslim community have reported that their lack of registration prevented them from formally employing an imam.
 Prisons and detention facilities prevent Muslim spiritual representatives from gaining access to their adherents.
 The lack of official registration has made obtaining the necessary construction permits for prayer rooms and religious sites more difficult, although there was no law prohibiting unregistered groups from obtaining such permits.
 Various members of parliament, including members of both ruling and opposition parties, have made anti-Muslim public comments.

-Jewish community leaders have criticized the Nation's Memory Institute, a state-chartered institution, for reportedly downplaying the role of prominent World War II-era figures in supporting antisemitic policies.
+Jewish community leaders have criticized the National Memory Institute, a state-chartered institution, for reportedly downplaying the role of prominent World War II-era figures in supporting antisemitic policies.
 Representatives of the Jewish community stated that members of the ruling Direction – Social Democracy party, as well as L'SNS, made anti-Semitic comments and promoted anti-Semitic conspiracy theories.